mjyeaney/aci-deployment-api/README.md

 * `GET /api/deployments`
     * This lists all active deployments, and currently returns the same JSON format that the Azure REST api does.
 * `POST /api/deployments`
-    * This requires a body payload describing the number of CPU's and memory that are requested, such as `{numCpu:2, memoryInGB: 2}`.
+    * This requires a body payload describing the number of CPU's and memory that are requested:
+        * For example: `{numCpu:2, memoryInGB: 2}`.
     * Note this is a synchronous / blocking call - implementing the job/polling mechanism correctly was going to add more work that was necessary for this PoC.
 * `GET /api/deployments/{deployment-name}`
     * This will return details about the specific deployment.